GOING TO MAARS IN NEW MEXICO

 No, that is not a typo.
 A maar is a type of volcano.
 New Mexico is infested with them, statistically speaking.
 By now you may have noticed that I seem to talk about volcanoes and volcanic features rather often.
 It’s impossible not to do so – New Mexico should have been called the Volcano State rather than the Land of Enchantment.
 You can hardly look out your window anywhere in New Mexico without seeing something volcanic.
-Here’s a link you have to check out: Volcanoes of New Mexico.
-As the article says, New Mexico has “one of the largest numbers, the largest diversity of type, the largest range of preservation, and some of the best type examples” of volcanoes in the North American continent.
+New Mexico has “one of the largest numbers, the largest diversity of type, the largest range of preservation, and some of the best type examples” of volcanoes in the North American continent.
 We even have a bun in the oven, so to speak, smack dab in the middle of the state: the Socorro Magma Body.
 This is a mid-crustal sill of magma that is slowly, but actively, inflating beneath the city of Socorro, New Mexico and surrounding areas, one of only three such features in the United States – and the only one that hasn’t expressed itself at the surface.
 Yet.

 A maar is shallow, flat-floored volcanic crater formed by violent steam explosions, caused when ascending magma meets water at or near the Earth’s surface.
 The eruption at the surface is confined to these explosions, which toss out great quantities of loose, water-sodden sediment mixed with shattered fragments of chilled magma and the occasional bit of exotic rock torn from the deeper crust.
 No great cone of lava is built, and in fact the low crater, usually only a mile to two across, typically fills with water to form a shallow, circular lake.
 Such relatively modest features don’t last long here at the surface, where weathering and erosion work relentlessly, so if you find a maar it’s probably pretty young.
 Geologically restless New Mexico has a world-class collection of maars, in all stages of preservation, and just west of Santa Fe, the Rio Grande River and its short tributaries have cut canyons right through an entire pock-marked field of these things, preserved by burial under the lavas of the Caja del Rio Volcanoes.